prpole/columbia_orals/polefrone_preoral_b2.md

 which a combination of natural impediments and intentional population control prevent the all-female society from growing beyond a certain scale or population---and it is implied that this limitation causally prevents that savagery itself from developing.
-But whatever one might expect, the presence of something resembling "nature" or wilderness need not always determine the presence of the frontier.
+The commitment to or rejection of expansionism is reflected in the conception of the space itself, and more specifically how human communities interact with their natural environments.

+Whatever these two examples might suggest, the presence of something resembling "nature" or wilderness need not always define the search for the frontier.
+It is just as present in the motivations of the endless wave of immigrants landing in the densely packed and distinctly natureless apartment blocks of New York City in 1907.
+The geographical frontier was lost long before they arrived---declared dead in the preamble to the 1890 census (Turner 199).
+But despite the utter absence of its natural and geographic instantiations, the frontier exists for Roth's immigrants as a necessary commitment to invent new social formations that mediate their existing cultural identity and material conditions that are entirely alien to them.

+Population density, and the concomitant changes in the material conditions of sustenance and production, define the difference between the frontier as it exists in the work of these three authors.
+On one pole, Norris's *McTeague* and *The Octopus*

 >the frontier is the outer edge of the wave-- the meeting point between savagery and civilization....
 The American frontier is sharply distinguished from the